aonrobot/MSC-NewPortal-Admin/README.md

 10. `php artisan key:generate`
 11. open browser and sad to implement it!!! good luck

+[INW]
 New index page is coming By The Nontorious.
 ![Alt Text](https://media.giphy.com/media/AWJy0ZcCJmILe/giphy.gif)